Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable7.md

 - Commited code on github

 ## Negative Voltage (P)
-By now your Negative voltage should be working.
+By now your Negative voltage should be working using hardware.
 Provide photo evidence of this.
 You should also have final simulation and schematic matching your design.
 If you have not shown a working negative voltage reference, you must still do so in order to get the +12V DC supply.
+This should be tested with a ~5k load on both the +6V and -6V, to prove its robustness.

 # Summary